Fast2docs/Fast2-docs/docs/catalog/ContentSource.md

 ## CMContentExtractor <small> - Basic content extractor from Content Manager </small> {#CMContentExtractor data-toc-label="CMContentExtractor"}

 This class is dedicated to the extraction of content for the Content Manager solution.
-You'll have the possiblity to extract annotations custom properties or even logs
+You'll have the possiblity to extract annotations, custom properties or even logs.

 <b>Mandatory settings</b>